Neuro-kiran/Titanic-/README.md

 ## Problem Statement

 The primary objective is to build a predictive model using logistic regression that accurately classifies whether a passenger survived or not.
-The analysis involves data preprocessing, exploratory data analysis (EDA), and model evaluation.
+The analysis involves data preprocessing and model evaluation.

 ## Data Description